 The Committee will meet bi-monthly with the exception of the summer field season (June-August).
 Meetings can occur more frequently to reflect the needs of specific tasks or deliverables at hand.
 Meetings are held via teleconference supported by the SAON Secretariat.
 Face to face meetings will occur during the Arctic Observing Summit (AOS), a meeting hosted by SAON and IASC.
 Additional face to face meetings may be proposed with opportunistic gatherings/conferences.

-Reporting and Review
+Work Plan, Reporting and Review

-The a two-year work planshort and long term tasks, milestones and deliverables that support the SAON and SAON CON goals and objectives.
+The SAON CON activities will be organised into a two-year work plan.
+The work plan development is led by the CON Chairmanship, and it’s following the two-year chairmanship terms.
+The work plan includes short and long term tasks, milestones and deliverables that support the SAON and SAON CON goals and objectives.
+The SAON Board will accept the work plan and follow its execution.

-The will be responsible plan, progress towards the tasks, milestones and deliverables at the Board meetings.
+The SAON CON chairmanship will be responsible on reporting of the work plan, and the progress towards the tasks, milestones and deliverables at the Board meetings.
 The Chairs will report back to the Committee on Board updates, revisions and feedback on the work plan and its progress.

 7. Secretarial Support